Rheaply: Growth and expansion

-Business Model and Partnerships
+Business model and partnerships

-Rheaply has been used by numerous universities, including Northwestern University, MIT, Washington University in St. Louis, University of Illinois at Chicago and the University of Chicago.
+Rheaply has been used by numerous universities, including Northwestern University, MIT, Washington University in St. Louis, University of Illinois at Chicago.
 Rheaply also services private enterprises such as Google, Exelon, and AbbVie.
 In addition to its private sector service offering, Rheaply partners with state and local governments looking to provide access to surplus and salvaged resources at cost-effective rates.

 Rheaply offers a sliding subscription & freemium model, which allows users to post castoffs and browse for supplies, many free or at a steep discount.
 In 2022, Rheaply launched an embodied carbon avoidance tool to enable companies to better understand the environmental impacts of resource exchange.

 In May 2020, Rheaply partnered with the City of Chicago to launch the Chicago PPE Market, designed to help small businesses and nonprofits obtain protective equipment for their employees.

-In late-November of 2020, Rheaply joined the Ellen MacArthur Foundation member network, the world's leading circular economy network.
+In late-November 2020, Rheaply joined the Ellen MacArthur Foundation member network, the world's leading circular economy network.